EQuiw/code-imitator/README.md

 You can find the data set and parts of our implementation in the respective `data` and `src` directory.

-The code transformations are available in the `LibToolingAST` directory.
-Please consider the README file in the `src` directory and the two README files in the `LibToolingAST` directory.
+Please consider the README file in the `src` directory.
+Any further directory has its own README file again.

 If you have questions, just write an email..